TeachmanLab/MT-Data-TETOffensiveStudy/README.md

 The primary goal of TET is to compare the effectiveness of four different versions of CBM-I in reducing interpretation bias and anxiety, with psychoeducation as an active comparator.
 The study includes an eligibility screening, pretreatment assessment, five sessions of training and assessment, and a 2-month follow-up assessment.

 ### GIDI and GIDI-UP Substudies
-The data cleaning also encompasses data collected for GIDI (named after the [Global Infectious Disease Institute](https://gidi.virginia.edu/about-gidi), a substudy of TET funded by a GIDI Rapid Response Grant in which TET participants who completed the first session’s training and assessment between July and December 2020 were invited to complete a 6-month follow-up assessment.
+The data cleaning also encompasses data collected for GIDI (named after the [Global Infectious Disease Institute][gidi-about], a substudy of TET funded by a GIDI Rapid Response Grant in which TET participants who completed the first session’s training and assessment between July and December 2020 were invited to complete a 6-month follow-up assessment.
 Enrollment in GIDI was open from 7/10/2020 through 12/12/2020, and data collection ended on 10/12/2021.
 This data cleaning also encompasses data collected for GIDI-UP, a 12-month follow-up assessment distributed to all 609 participants enrolled in GIDI, funded by the GIDI-UP Summer Research Award.
 Data collection for this 12-month follow-up opened on 11/30/2022 and closed on 12/2/2023 (three months after the Qualtrics survey was made available to all participants).

 ### Approach
-This README and the associated cleaning scripts were adapted from the [MindTrails Calm Thinking study](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy/blob/master/README.md) README and scripts (v1.0.1) authored by Jeremy W. Eberle ([Eberle et al., 2022](https://doi.org/10.5281/zenodo.6192907)).
+This README and the associated cleaning scripts were adapted from the [MindTrails Calm Thinking study][ct-repo] README and scripts (v1.0.1) authored by Jeremy W. Eberle ([Eberle et al., 2022][eberle-et-al-2022]).
 The Calm Thinking study and the TET/GIDI studies’ data are structured identically (they are stored in the same database), and much of the cleaning code written for Calm Thinking also applies to the TET/GIDI data.
 Thus, the README and cleaning scripts are similar to those for the Calm Thinking study, but include extra pieces relevant for TET/GIDI.
 We ran the Calm Thinking scripts on TET/GIDI data and implemented checks to confirm that all cleaning still occurred successfully.

 ## Data Cleaning
 ### Data on Open Science Framework
-Raw and centrally cleaned data from the "calm" SQL database are stored in the [MindTrails TET Offensive Study](https://osf.io/xfn3k/) (which includes both full TET and GIDI substudy data) project on the Open Science Framework (OSF).
+Raw and centrally cleaned data from the "calm" SQL database are stored in the [MindTrails TET Offensive Study][tet-osf] (which includes both full TET and GIDI substudy data) project on the Open Science Framework (OSF).
 The additional GIDI-UP data will also be stored in the OSF project.
 The project has two components, with different permissions: a Private Component and a Public Component.

 ### Private Component
 The Private Component contains the full set of 67 raw data tables (with some exceptions) for TET and GIDI dumped from the "calm" SQL database on the "teachmanlab" Data Server on October 4, 2023 (using the steps outlined in the document titled “PUBLIC Instructions for MindTrails teachmanlab Server Data Pull.pdf” on the Private Component of the OSF page.